How do we move/act without stress?

 Acting in trust should be extended even to the expected achievements from your actions.
 Many people spend their entire lives striving for something.
 In striving for our goals many times we accumulate anxiety, pain, insecurities and various internal + external hardships.
-Along the travels of life, obstacles are inevitable, but hardship is a choice.
-It is a choice in that we can choose to listen, or choose to trust in the methods of life.
-This doesn't mean to discard our goals however it means to efficiently manage ourselves.
-We can't directly control all of our internal problems, but we can relax into trusting our actions and that we'll pull through.
-This is the use of correct strategy, timing and trust.
+This comes from worrying about the outcome.

-Focus on doing the best you can, not on whether you can meet your own expectations.
+Focus on doing the best you can today and now, not on whether you can meet your own expectations.

 "Don't let likes or dislikes get in and do you harm.
 Don't treat your spirit like an outsider.
-Don't wear out your energy, leaning on a tree and moaning, slumping at your desk and dozing.
-Heaven picked out a body for you don't use it to gibber about `black' and `white'!"
+Don't wear out your energy, leaning on a tree and moaning, slumping at your desk and dozing."

 Daniel R. Hyde